shannonsullivan/bd-franks-U3S2M1-exploring-hash-sets/README.md

 ```
 *Model 1.
 A few math calculations.*

-1. What symbols are being used in each each equation in *Model 1*?
+1. What symbols are being used in each equation in *Model 1*?
+Modulo

 2. What is the second number in each equation in *Model 1*?
+Modulus value

 3. How does the first number and the number on the right side of the equals sign relate in each equation?
+The number on the right is the last digit in the number